The little-known gem of the Falkland Islands

 12. West Point Island: sweeping views of sheep & shoreline

 This sheep-farm-meets-tourist-attraction can be visited in the northwest of the Falklands.
 Thick with black-browed albatrosses and rockhopper penguins, the island is also known for its dramatic coastal panoramas.

 Nesting gentoo penguins and excellent hiking abound here, making Grave Cove (despite its rather grim name) a favorite among travelers who would rather walk than sail.

-This small but interesting museum is a worthwhile attraction for visiting history buffs, covering the early days of Islas Malvinas settlements up to the war.
-Traveling to the Falklands is hardly complete without seeing it.
+This small but interesting museum is a worthwhile attraction for visiting history buffs, covering the early days of Falklands settlements up to the war.
+Traveling to the Falkland Islands is hardly complete without seeing it.